 But even if it’s an adversary you are up against, the Two of Cups advises you to compromise and handle the situation tactfully and peacefully; the wise tend to be generous and forgiving to the enemy, especially when they have the upper hand, if not for the sake of reconciliation, then with the purpose of disarming them with a velvet glove and finding a use for them until they pose no threat anymore…

-What does the Two of Cups Reversed mean in Conflict?
+What Does the Two Cups Reverse Mean in Conflict?

 In cases like this, you may want to keep your distance.
 You got nothing to earn from such a fight; the other party is likely feeling offended and will show no compassion nor listen to reason, at least for the time being.
 Even if it hurts to let them go, it is the only sane option.